 Here's the deal.
 That sauerkraut you bought in a can (or jar) in the canned vegetable aisle is not real sauerkraut, at least not in the traditional sense.
-It most likely was actually pickled in a vinegar brine, a process that mimics the flavor of fermented vegetables in much shorter time.
-Store-bought sauerkraut has also been pasteurized during the canning process, virtually eliminating the incredible health benefits that sauerkraut has historically been so prized for.
+It most likely was actually pickled in a vinegar brine, a process that mimics the flavor of fermented vegetables in much shorter without turning them into the microbial powerhouse that fermented foods were traditionally prized for.

 - 1/2 large cabbage head, cored and shredded

 - 1 TBSP caraway seeds

 - Core and shred 3/4 of a large cabbage (The larger heads are sweeter and make for a better end product).

 - Combine all ingredients in a bowl.

 - Using a meat hammer or wooden pounder or what ever other clean tool you can find around your kitchen, pound the cabbage for several minutes to release the juices.
 Spoon the mixture into a sterilized 1-quart canning jar, packing the mixture in firmly as you go.